Go to the first, previous, next, last section, table of contents.

 This information identifies the name of the aggregate area (either the

-block name, or the g77
+COMMON block name, or the g77-assigned name for the

-name) and the offset, in bytes, of the member from
+EQUIVALENCE name) and the offset, in bytes, of the member from

 the beginning of the area.

-, this information is not coherently displayed in the Fortran
+Using gdb, this information is not coherently displayed in the Fortran

 language mode, so temporarily switching to the C language mode to display the